 Symptoms: Hoarseness, low-pitched voice, breathy voice.
 Singers may notice a loss of vocal range.

-Treatment: With proper voice therapy, nodules can disappear within six to 12 weeks.
-If this does not work, then Vocal cord nodules may require surgical removal (mircrolaryngoscopy).
+Treatment: With proper voice therapy, with a speech and language therapist, nodules can disappear within six to 12 weeks.
+If this does not work, then vocal cord nodules may require surgical removal (mircrolaryngoscopy).
 However if the voice abuse continues, then they will recur.